 The University recognizes the challenges that students are facing due to the COVID-19 pandemic and, in response, the standardized test requirement will be temporarily eliminated for students applying for Fall 2021 freshman admission.

-Students applying to UM-Dearborn are not precluded from taking standardized tests (SAT or ACT) and sending scores if they are able.
-Doing so is recommended, as it may increase institutional scholarship eligibility and help with course placement, but it will not factor into the admissions decision.
+Students applying to UM-Dearborn will have an option on the admission application to opt in for test-optional admission, students who select this option will not have test scores factored into the admissions decision.
+Students that select test-optional are not precluded from taking standardized tests (SAT or ACT) and sending scores if they are able.
+Doing so is recommended, as it may increase institutional scholarship eligibility and help with course placement.

 This modification to the test requirement, at this time, is a temporary accommodation driven by the current extraordinary circumstances.
 However, we also consider it an opportunity to assess our admission policies and the role standardized tests may play in admissions processes in the longer term for future years.